ziyoung/better-wilcom-docs/wilcom-docs/Quality/quality/Split_satin_stitches.md

 ## To split satin stitches...

-1Click the Satin icon with or without objects selected to access object properties.
+1. Click the Satin icon with or without objects selected to access object properties.

 ![quality00118.png](assets/quality00118.png)

-2Select the Auto Split checkbox.
+2. Select the Auto Split checkbox.

-3Enter a [maximum](../../glossary/glossary) satin stitch length to allow before Auto Split is applied.
+3. Enter a [maximum](../../glossary/glossary) satin stitch length to allow before Auto Split is applied.

 Stitches that exceed this value will be split into smaller stitches.
 This value can be smaller than the maximum stitch generally used in the design.